emotional-toys/RAM7400/README.md

 3. _Noise Immunity_: TTL chips have better noise immunity due to their specific voltage thresholds, while CMOS chips can be more susceptible to noise, especially at lower supply voltages.
 4. _Speed_: TTL chips are generally faster than CMOS chips, which can be beneficial for high-speed applications.

-By following these steps and considerations, you can implement a single D-latch using either a 74HC00 CMOS chip or a 74LS00 TTL chip.
+By following these steps and considerations, you can implement a single `D`-latch using either a 74HC00 CMOS chip or a 74LS00 TTL chip.
 The wiring and logic design will differ due to the inherent characteristics of each logic family, but the basic concept of using NAND gates to create a set-reset latch and handle the D input and clock signal remains the same.

 ### Implementation